-Mr. Katz named to Best Lawyers in America consecutively since 2012.Read More
+Mr. Katz named to the Best Lawyers in America List consecutively since 2012.Read More

 Published biennially since 1983.
 The Best Lawyers lists, representing 57 specialties in all 50 states and Washington, DC, are compiled through an exhaustive peer-review survey in which thousands of the top lawyers in the U.S. confidentially evaluate their professional peers.

 This unique referral guide is subscribed to by more than 4,000 of the leading law firms in the U.S. and abroad, and by more than 1,000 of the world’s largest corporations.
 For twenty years, they have used Best Lawyers to locate counsel in unfamiliar jurisdictions for major legal matters.

 Only subscribers see all of the lawyers listed in a particular city and specialty in The Best Lawyers in America.
 Non-subscribers see only the names of lawyers who have arranged links to their firm pages or to bio pages that we have constructed for them.
 Lawyers are allowed to pay for these links, but they are not required to do so, and lawyers are not required or allowed to pay a fee for a basic listing.Because lawyers are not required or allowed to pay a fee for a basic listing, Best Lawyershas gained the respect of the legal profession, the media, and clients as the most reliable, unbiased source of legal referrals anywhere.
 It has received accolades from presidents of the American Bar Association, been frequently featured in the U.S. media and excerpted in more than 50 major metropolitan newspapers and magazines.

 No Aspect Of This Advertisement Has Been Approved By The Supreme Court of New Jersey.